19PA1A0562/snake_ladder/Readme.md

 6. Continue till the game is over

 #### Rule for a Single die
-1. If the the player get continously three times six then the score(position) of the player is zero
+1. If the the player got continously three times six then the score(position) of the player is zero